 My version, obviously… for cube decorating and backs of chairs and for wherever you need or want them to go!
 It’s a simple thing, really.
 There isn’t a “hard” part, just the time consuming part (picking fabrics and patchworking them together)

-1. Print the pattern (and enlarge, if desired) downloadable from Google docs. https://docs.google.com/viewer?a=v&pid=explorer&chrome=true&srcid=0ByYnX0orZpZPYjg0MTRiNGUtZWFhMS00ODM0LWEwYTAtMzFjMGFlM2RhMzgw&hl=en_US
+1. Print the pattern (and enlarge, if desired) downloadable from Google docs. https://docs.google.com/viewer?a=v&pid=explorer&chrome=true&srcid=0ByYnX0orZpZPYjg0MTRiNGUtZWFhMS00ODM0LWEwYTAtMzFjMGFlM2RhMzgw&hl=en_US2.
+Pick your fabrics (of all the steps, the most fun, other than hanging the finished product up)!

 3. Stitch fabrics together in patchwork – try to be random and go for small patchwork so you can see several fabrics on each of the pennants.
 Press the seams open. (just like you do with all your quilting-type projects, right?
 RIGHT?).